PLANNER PRINCIPAL - STATE , Health

 Bachelor's degree and two years of advanced professional experience in the planning, implementation and administration in the area of public health programs or related field.

-Principles and practices of research and analysis techniques sufficient to formulate study design and methodology and to coordinate and direct work of consultants and interdisciplinary task forces.
+Knowledge of principles and practices of research and analysis techniques sufficient to formulate study design and methodology and to coordinate and direct work of consultants and interdisciplinary task forces.

 Knowledge of planning principles, methods and techniques and ability to apply laws, rules and regulations sufficient to develop or assist in the development of statewide plans.